dshieble/dshieble.github.io/_posts/2015-11-14-mlcomposition.md

 #### End-to-End Training
-End-to-End training is probably both the most complex and most studied form of input-output composition of Machine Learning models. [https://arxiv.org/abs/1907.08292](This paper) and [https://arxiv.org/pdf/1711.10455.pdf](this paper) and [https://arxiv.org/pdf/1804.00746.pdf](this paper) all build categories on top of this kind of composition.
+End-to-End training is probably both the most complex and most studied form of input-output composition of Machine Learning models.
+[This paper](https://arxiv.org/abs/1907.08292) and [this paper](https://arxiv.org/pdf/1711.10455.pdf) and [this paper](https://arxiv.org/pdf/1804.00746.pdf) all build categories on top of this kind of composition.

 In end-to-end training, we train $$T_1$$ and $$T_2$$ at the same time from a set of samples $$(x,z) \in X \times Z$$.
 We never explicitly construct the datasets $$D_1$$ or $$D_2$$.
 In general, we need our Machine Learning models to have a special structure in order to employ this strategy.
 For example, the [Backprop as functor](https://arxiv.org/pdf/1711.10455.pdf) paper defines the notions of request and update functions to characterize this.
 Because of the chain rule, we can define these functions and employ end-to-end training whenever we are working with parameteric differentiable models.